aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

     iterator.next(); // -> {value: undefined, done: true}

-the above code isn't very interesting, but interesting things happen when everyone agrees on the interface. if underscore supported es6 iterators, we could use all of those familiar functions on anything we make &mdash; graphs, database cursors, infinite sequences, etc.
+the above code isn't very interesting, but interesting things happen when everyone agrees on this interface. if underscore supported es6 iterators, we could use all of those familiar functions on anything we make &mdash; graphs, database cursors, infinite sequences, etc.

 ## one more thing&hellip;

-though it is instructive to think how these features affect a single library, there are bigger possibilities when generators and iterators are combined. rather than use built-ins like `for`, javascript developers tend work around syntax with libraries like underscore. but es6 affords us the opportunity to work with the language in new ways.
+javascript developers often use libraries like undescore to supplant the language's syntax. we prefer functions like `_.each` because the `for` loop isn't flexible enough. es6 gives us a way to work with the language syntax though.

-wouldn't it be nice if we could just loop over a jquery collection using the same `for` loops that are taught in CS 101? with es6 it's pretty easy. first we make the jquery object an iterable. generators are a really succinct ways to write functions that return iterators:
+wouldn't it be nice if we could loop over a jquery collection using a plain old `for` loop? with es6 it's pretty easy. first we make the jquery object an iterable. generators are a really succinct way to write functions that return
+iterators:

     jQuery.prototype[Symbol.iterator] = function* iterator() {